riha/riha.github.io/_posts/2024-03-08-how-to-document-an-integration-architecture.md

 ### 3. Make it readable for everyone.

 UML and complex notations are great - if you understand them fully.
-The [C4 model](https://c4model.com) formalized the idea of a much simpler notion, based on boxes and arrows - easier to understand and work with.
+The [C4 model](https://c4model.com) formalized the idea of a much simpler notation, based on boxes and arrows - easier to understand and work with.

-Use a dead simple notion that everybody can write and read.
+Use a dead simple notation that everybody can write and read.

 ### 4. Make it useful for everyone.

 Besides a simple notation, the [C4 model](https://c4model.com) describes a few different diagrams with increasing levels of detail.
 Using different levels makes it possible to drill down from an overview into more detailed diagrams.
 Similar to zooming in and out of a digital map.

-Utilizing C4 model levels diagrams can have information useful for non-technical business users, at the same time as they can describe large parts of architecture without cluttering them down with too many details.
+> Utilizing the levels and the simple notation in the C4 model, diagrams can have information useful for non-technical business users and describe large parts of architecture _without_ cluttering them down with too many details.

 ## The C4 levels in an integration context